siddhiraj09/databases/README.md

 Worked on the integration of pages with the backend

 ### Divyanshu Pandey
+Worked on the backend and integrated it with the front-end.
+Developed back-end function calls
-Worked in front-end form development.
-Contributed in README and supervised work
+Worked in front-end form development using HTML,CSS ans Tailwind CSS Contributed to README and supervised work

 ### Shubham More
 Worked on README file, helped in front-end function creations.